Searchbreed

 Chihuahuas need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Tiny breed. ~150-250 kcal/day.
+Tiny breed.
+Calorie needs are small but vary with age, size, and activity.
 Prone to hypoglycemia — never skip meals.
 Key nutrients to look for: dental support, highly-digestible protein.

 Chihuahuas are generally suitable for first-time owners with basic commitment.
 They're charming, graceful, sassy.
 Plan for consistent training from day one.